izaakm/fundamentals-hpc/docs/git.md

 : Create a new commit containing the current contents of the index and the given log message describing the changes. (~ `man git-commit`)

+## One-time set up

+If this is your first time using Git, it may warn you about your username and email address.
+Git always includes this information in commits, but you can enter anything you like.
+Git will prompt you if these are not already set.
+Keep in mind that **this information will be public** if you are using, e.g., GitHub.

+    git config --global user.name=<your name>
+    git config --global user.email=<your email>

+Verify the settings:

+    git config --global --list

 # Exercise: Add some more files and directories

 An example project structure (see [Cookiecutter Data